JakobLopez/4883-SWTools-Lopez/Assignments/A08/README.md

   - Command line ex.
     - ```python mosaic.py input_file='./input_images/sp.jpg' input_folder='./emojis' size=24 output_folder='./output_images' resize=1```
   - If using emojis as subimages, color_data.json already has emoji image data and will speed up execution
-  - If not using emojis as subimages, uncomment
+  - If not using emojis as subimages, uncomment line 141

 ## mosaic.py
   - Gets arguments from command line